-From Renee on October 26th, 2007 in General Remodel
+From Dean Dowd on October 26, 2007 in General Remodel

 - Have the furnace system and heating vents cleaned out.